Enumerating Isotopy Classes of Tilings guided by the symmetry of Triply-Periodic Minimal Surfaces: Relating the structure of orbifolds to the sets of generators of its group

-Consider in the stellate case the group relation \eqref{eq:globalrel} and denote its left hand side by $\Pi$.
-For any instance of $x_ix_k$ in $\Pi$ define $\Phi(x_k):=x_kx_ix_k^{-1}$, $\Phi(x_j):=x_j$ for $j\neq k$ and $\Pi_\Phi$ as the word where instead of $x_ix_k$ we have $\Phi(x_k)\Phi(x_i)$ and everywhere else $\Phi(x_j)$ instead of $x_j$.
-Successive application of this operation and subsequent renaming of the two elements involved does not change the global group relation of the $\Phi(x_i)$, as long as the involved gyration points are of the same order, so represents an automorphism.
-It is well-known that this automorphism corresponds directly to the action of the generators of the Braid group $B_n$ on the word $\Pi$, which also serves as a definition for $B_n$~\cite{Lando2004}.
-The braid group is thus of fundamental interest in the study of such orbifolds.
+First assume that $\Gamma$ is generated by rotations of the same order.
+For any instance of $x_ix_k$ in $\Pi$ define $\Phi(x_i):=x_ix_kx_i^{-1}$, $\Phi(x_k):=x_i$ and $\Phi(x_j):=x_j$ for $j\neq k,i$ and $\Pi_\Phi$ as the word where all $x_j$ are replaced by $\Phi(x_j)$.
+We see that $\Pi_\Phi=\Pi$.
+So, as long as the involved rotations $x_i,x_k$ are of the same order, $\Phi$ induces an automorphism of $\Gamma$.
+This automorphism is called a \emph{half-twist}.
+It is well-known that this automorphism corresponds directly to the action of the standard generators of the Braid group $B_n$ on the word $\Pi$, which also serves as a definition for $B_n$~\cite{Lando2004}.
+The presentation of the braid group with these generators is given by~\cite{artinbraids,Bohnenblust1947}

-Figure \ref{fig:halftwists} yields a first geometric interpretation of an element of the MCG, namely, a Dehn half-twist of two neighboring gyration points, which is a prominent generator of the MCG.
-However, because the braid group acts on points on the sphere, we have to add some relations to the braid group to obtain the MCG of the sphere with $n$ marked points.
-This presentation is classical and given in \cite{primermcgs} as
+Note that there are three other major ways to define the braid group~\cite[Chapter $9$]{primermcgs}, and the different perspectives yield different insights into their structure.

+Stellate orbifolds are topologically spheres with marked points, leading to phenomena such as the existence of Dirac braids~\cite{Murasugi1999} for braids on the sphere.
+The presentation of the orientable MCG $\Mod(S_{n})$ of the sphere $S_n$ with $n$ marked points is again classical and given as~\cite[p. $128$]{primermcgs}

+We will come back to discuss the relationship between the braid group and MCGs in more detail below in section~\ref{sec:mixedbraids}, where we derive group presentations of certain subgroups.
+The link between braid groups and MCGs on surfaces extends to more general surface braid groups and MCGs of more complicated surfaces~\cite{Birman1974}, see also the short exact sequence \eqref{eq:birmanexseq} below.

-Assume now that not all gyration points are of the same order.
-We must instead consider appropriate subgroups of the braid group that only account for allowed permutations, and this corresponds to a subgroup of the MCG of finite index.
-Note that there is a well-known short exact sequence
+We now explain how to find automorphisms realizing general permutations using half-twists, which is useful for applying the presentation \eqref{eq:mixedbraidrep} below to stellate symmetry groups.
+Assume that not all gyration points are of the same order.
+The above action of the generators of the braid group does not make sense for elements $x_i,x_k$ that are not of the same order.
+Instead, we have to consider appropriate subgroups of the braid group that only account for allowed permutations, and these correspond to subgroups of the MCG of finite index.
+Indeed, there is a well-known~\cite{primermcgs} short exact sequence induced by the action of $\Mod(\mathcal{O})$ on marked points of $O$: